-Alberta Transportation retains control over Highways 28 and 55.
+Alberta Transportation retains control over Highway 28 outside of Cold Lake city limits and Highway 55.
 As Alberta Transportation standards do not allow for the accommodation of trail development within the highway right-of-way, new trail alignments and rights-of-way shall be secured within the adjacent subdivisions.